knownasilya/ember-shadow-dom/README.md

 Write templates for your components inside of a Shadow DOM root.
 Allows encapsulating styles (CSS) and markup (HTML) but using templates like you're used to.

-Experimental support for SSR/FastBoot (see https://web.dev/declarative-shadow-dom/).
+🛠 Experimental support for SSR/FastBoot in Chrome via a flag (see https://web.dev/declarative-shadow-dom/).

-Not sure what Shadow DOM is?
+🤔 Not sure what Shadow DOM is?
 Check out this [MDN article](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

 > Compatibility: Not all browsers support Shadow DOM (v1) yet, see [CanIUse](https://caniuse.com/#feat=shadowdomv1)
 > to see if your target browsers support this new feature.